scalamolecule/molecule-web/docs/database/relationships/relationships.md

 ### Ref attr

-We can also retrieve the "ref attribute" or the "ref id" as a value with the lowercase name:
+We can also retrieve the "ref attribute" (or "ref id" / foreign key) as a value with the lowercase name:
 ```scala
 Person.name.age.home.query.get.head ==>
   ("Bob", 42, 1L)